Rhiana/rhiana.github.io/_posts/2017-11-17-reinteractive-a11y-webinar.md

 link: "https://reinteractive.com/community/webinars"
 ---

-Hosted a webinar through reinteractive on [The 5 W's of Accessibility](/presentations/#five-ws-a11y) giving some guidelines on how to include accessibility in a web development project then going through a worked example.
+Hosted a webinar through reinteractive on [The 5 W's of Accessibility](/presentations/#five-ws-a11y) how to include accessibility in a web development project.

 [<span class="icon icon--github">{% include icon-github.svg %}</span> Code on Github](https://github.com/Rhiana/a11y_demo)